konstan10/EC535-Final-Project/README.md

-- Add button to switch between fahrenheit and celsius, or show both
 - Add heat/comfort index showing how comfortable room is
--
+- Maybe reimplement button such that interrupt is in kernel-space?